ARaza-13/odin-recipes/README.md

-# odin-recipes
+# spongebob-sqaurepants-recipes
-basic recipe website using fundemental HTML concepts
+a basic recipe website with a collection of recipes inspired by one of my favorite shows "Spongebob Sqaurepants"